What is Latina/o Studies?

 A Sundry Field

 Like Latin American Studies, Latina/o Studies is characterized by heterogeneity.
 Latina/o Studies encompasses Chicana/o Studies, Puerto Rican Studies, Cuban American Studies, Dominican Studies, Central American Studies, and so forth, and it must take into account the cultural production and the socio-economic and political experiences of a very diverse population located in many parts of the country, not just in the Southwest borderlands, though, of course, those are of primary importance given the historical and contemporary relation with Mexico (part of North America, after all, and from whence the United States took a quarter to a third of its territory).
 As such, Latina/o Studies offers plenty of opportunity for specialization.

 At the same time, by virtue of being “Latina/o Studies” (a synthesizing rubric), it is characterized by research and invites courses that explore the mutual influence of and transculturation between different groups of Latinas/os in the United States and in the migrations across and within national borders.
 Thus, for instance, “Latinidad” or “pan-Latinidad” has become and will continue to be a debated and researched phenomenon.
 In 1980, Latina/os made up just 6.5% of the total U.S. population.
-According to the Pew Research Hispanic Center tabulations, Latina/os today compose 17% of the total U.S. population.
+According to the Pew Research Hispanic Center tabulations, Latina/os compose at least 18.3% of the total U.S. population.
 The importance and relevance of “Latina/o Studies” is not only demographic, but cultural and historical, not only about immigration but about the momentum and synergy of people who have long been within what is today known as “the United States of America.”

 Leave a Reply